elucian/bee/syntax/composite.md

 * Elements in a set have the same data type;
 * Set are internally sorted not indexed;
-* Set elements must be sortable
+* Set elements must be sortable types;

 ## Hash map